n0ct3ri4/n0ct3ri4/README.md

-## n0ct3ri4's GitHub page.
+## n0ct3ri4's GitHub.

-- 👋 Hi, I’m @n0ct3ri4
+- 👋 Hi, I’m @n0ct3ri4 !
-- 👀 I’m interested in new technologies
+- 👀 I’m interested in new technologies.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on some project
+- 💞️ I’m looking for partners to make a team.

 ## 📫 How to reach me :

 - E-Mail : `contact@wlvs.fr`
 - Discord : `n0ct3ri4#0806`

+## 🧠 I'm programming on :

+- NodeJS
+- Java
+- PHP
+- HTML
+- CSS

 <!---
 n0ct3ri4/n0ct3ri4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.